PawanKolhe/calc-2000/README.md

 Calculator extension for chrome browser.

 ## ⭐ Features
+- Dark theme - good for eyes 👀
 - Expression Display
 - Basic functions such as addition, subtraction, multiplication, and division.
 - Exponent function